 Private Student Loans

-For private student loans, pausing or lowering payments depends on your lender.
+For private student loans, being able to pause or lower your payments depends on your lender.
 Call your lender immediately if you are having trouble making payments to see what the options are.

-Here are what some private lenders are offering if you are struggling to make student loan payments:
+Here are what some private student loan lenders are offering if you are struggling to make student loan payments:

-Citizens Bank: A spokesperson for Citizen Bank said that for borrowers in repayment who are impacted by coronavirus, they are offering a special three-month forbearance that will not count against their lifetime forbearance limits.
+Citizens Bank: A spokesperson for Citizen Bank said that for borrowers in repayment who have been impacted by coronavirus, they are offering a special three-month forbearance that will not count against their lifetime forbearance limits.